Knight Transportation Jobs: Driver Pay, Requirements, and Reviews

 - Refrigerated: Drivers in Knight’s refrigerated division typically spend more time on the road than other workers, with an average haul length of 750 miles.

 - Port and Rail: Knight’s port and rail division is ideal for drivers who want to spend more time with their families.
 Drivers normally work Monday through Friday day or night shifts, with daily home time.

 - Flatbed: Flatbed drivers at Knight Transportation are dedicated to one customer and only run specific regions and routes.
 They transport items that aren’t eligible for traditional hauling due to their size, weight, or shape and typically earn a higher wage than other drivers.

 What Does Knight Transportation Pay?

 With several different types of driving opportunities, Knight Transportation driver pay can vary.
 The amount drivers earn is generally based on the type of position, number of miles driven, driver’s experience, and local service center.

 Dry van drivers normally get paid weekly, and their salaries vary greatly depending on the type of route they run.
-For example, one opening for a dedicated route based in Oregon and Washington is advertised at $65,000 per year, while an intra-Texas route pays $52,000+ annually.
+For example, dedicated routes in Oregon and Washington may make $65,000 per year.
+Meanwhile, intra-Texas routes may pay $52,000+ annually.
 A team-based role, which spans 48 states, pays up to $175,000 per year split—though it involves driving over 5,500 miles per week.